For travel to/from Greenfield, see Amtrak Stations – Greenfield

 The existing wooden platform, which at the time it was built was meant to be temporary until a permanent platform was constructed, is designed so that it can be disassembled and reused at another location.

-This platform length would allow for two pairs of passenger car doors to be opened on the platform, which would increase the speed of boarding (and deboarding) passengers at this station stop.
+The extended station platform will allow for two pairs of passenger car doors to be opened on the platform, which would basically double the speed of boarding (and deboarding) passengers in Greenfield.

 The Franklin Regional Transit Authority added 24 additional short-term spaces to the parking lot at the transit center in the fall of 2016.